Playground Surfacing Options

 Slips, spills and falls are inevitable on the playground.
 That means protecting your patrons against the potentially devastating consequences of an accident is essential.
 Your Playworld representative can walk you through all your playground surfacing options, to ensure you choose the playground surfacing that meets your community's needs.

 There are several kinds of playground surfaces for you to consider.
-They include:
+They are:

-How you choose your playground surfacing depends on the purpose of your playground, the type of equipment you purchase and your budget.
+Which playground surfacing you choose depends on the purpose of your playground, the type of equipment you purchase and your budget.
 Your local Playworld representative is happy to help you choose the best playground surface material that is right for your specific needs.

 Unitary Playground Surfacing